 - 10 g table salt

 - topping, could be sesame seeds, poppy seeds, oat meal optional

-- Take out the butter and eggs out and let them come up to room temperature.
+- Take the butter and eggs out of the fridge and let them come up to room temperature.

-- In the bowl of your stand mixer, combine 180g egg, 40g sugar, 75g milk and yeast and whisk it together.
+- In the bowl of your stand mixer, combine eggs, sugar, milk, and yeast and whisk them together.

 - With the dough hook attached, start the mixer on medium speed.

 - Add the salt and then add the flour little by little.
 Scrape down the sides of the bowl as needed.

 - When all the flour has been combined, start adding the butter little by little.
 Wait for it to be incorporated before adding more.